 6. What happens after checkout?

-There’s this hesitation in almost all buying decisions: right before you click the Pay Now button.
-What will happen next?
-Will I be charged for taxes, import, anything else?
+If you’ve ever bought something online, you probably recognize that moment of hesitation right before you click the Pay Now button.
+You’re thinking: What happens now?
+Will I be charged for taxes or import costs?
 Can I select a wrapping paper?
-Explain what happens after clicking that button.
-That way the customer is included in your ordering process and there are absolutely no surprises.
+Remove these doubts by explaining what happens after your customers click the button.
+This ensures that your customers are included in the ordering process and that there are no surprises.
 This can be done with just a few short lines of text: “This order is 100% guaranteed.
 There will be no additional charges upon delivery.”
-Add a message like that right below your checkout button, and it will comfort a lot of your customers.
-Conscious or unconsciously, it’ll be easier to complete the order for your customer.
+A message like this will comfort a lot of your customers.
+And it’ll make it easier for them to complete the order.

 7. Show you care about more than making money

-The most important thing is that your website has to reflect your belief in the product or service you provide.
-Just a list of products is not enough.
-Also, tell your customer about your company, your main values or mission statement.
-I really love initiatives like 1% for the Planet.
+The most important thing, however, is that your website reflects your belief in the product or service you provide.
+Tell your customers about your company, your main values or mission statement.
+Show them that you’re not just in it for the money.

-At Yoast, we emphasize our enthusiasm for Open Source and WordPress by actively engaging in the community and for instance sponsoring WordCamps and WP Meetups.
-Next to showing that you are involved, things like this create a huge sympathy and trust factor.
+At Yoast, we emphasize our enthusiasm for Open Source and WordPress by actively engaging in the community.
+For example, we regularly sponsor WordCamps and WP Meetups.
+In addition, we’re one of biggest core contributors to WordPress — we have a dedicated team on it!
+This not only shows that your company or brand is involved, but also creates a huge sympathy and trust factor.

 On to you